dimichelec/BeatSaberMan/README.md

   re-order list to show up in BS in a differnt order

 * add a way to mark a song just in this UI

-* post it on GitHub, Reddit, or something

 * clean-up code